aws-samples/controltower-events-automation-with-cfn/README.md

 1. EventBridge receives the event and matches the event pattern to a rule.
 The rule in this case invokes an AWS Lambda function.
 2. The AWS Lambda function assumes the ControlTowerExecutionRole created with the new account to tag resources in the account.
 3. The CloudFormation template also deploys an Amazon Simple Queue Service (Amazon SQS) (https://aws.amazon.com/sqs/) dead-letter queue to receive EventBridge and AWS Lambda failure messages.

+## Prerequisites
+For the deployment, you must have the following:

+* An AWS account.
+If you don’t have an AWS account, sign up at https://aws.amazon.com (https://aws.amazon.com/).
+You must have administrative credentials to this account.
+This is the account referred to as “Management account” in Figure 1.
+* An AWS Control Tower landing zone in the AWS account.
+For instructions, see AWS Control Tower – Set up & Govern a Multi-Account AWS Environment (https://aws.amazon.com/blogs/aws/aws-control-tower-set-up-govern-a-multi-account-aws-environment/).